Bunnikins/sirivm-ingester/readme.md

 - **`CSVview.py`**: Contains a script you can run on the DB to summarise the contents in CSV form.
 - **`HTMLview.py`**: Contains a script you can run on the DB to summarise the contents in HTML form.
 - **`measure_latency.py`**: A script to compare the response time to the recorded at time to find the record with the best latency.

+## Alternative method using direct ingestion from s3

+Configure valid AWS credentials as environment variables by either exporting AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION or AWS_PROFILE
+Configure the name of the s3 bucket to ingest from by exporting S3_BUCKET

+Execute get_from_s3.py

 ## Configuration